 Michael Skrzypczyk, CFA

 Michael joined Nottingham in 2017 and is a member of the Investment Policy Committee.
+He brings over 7 years of investment experience to the team.
 Mike is the lead portfolio manager for Nottingham’s Select Managers Program, which consists of global asset allocation models of best-in-class mutual funds.
 He develops and implements portfolio strategy in addition to individual portfolio management.
 He also constructs and implements trading strategies for the firm.

 Nottingham Advisors offers both institutional and individual clients experience, sophistication, and professionalism when helping them achieve their goals.
 With over 40 years of serving Western New York and clients in more than 30 states, Nottingham tailors each solution to fit the specific needs of each client.